ID1019/gitbook-exercises/mutual-exclusion.md

 ## Let's Implement a Lock

 We will start by implementing a *lock process* (or rather try to implement it).
-A lock is something that can only be held by one process, the process that {\em takes the lock} knows that it is the sole owner of the lock and can proceed to a critical section.
+A lock is something that can only be held by one process, the process that *takes the lock* knows that it is the sole owner of the lock and can proceed to a critical section.

 Our first attempt to implement a lock process is quite straight forward - we will implement the lock as a process that only holds one value and accepts two messages: **set** and **get**.